Thanksgiving Tournament Rules

 7. All Teams should be prepared and ready for their game to start up to 15 minutes prior to the published game time.
 Starting times may be adjusted, without prior notice, to take advantage of available ice time and manage the overall tournament schedule.
 Game start times are set, and may only be adjusted, at the sole discretion of the Tournament Director.

-8. Official tournament game results for all games during the tournament will be posted only at Avon Old Farms Rink and on the Avon Hockey website, www.avonhockey.com.
+8. Official tournament game results and standings for all games during the tournament will be posted on the Gamesheetinc.
+Tournament website.
+A link to the website will be on the Avon Hockey website, www.avonhockey.com.

-9. In accordance with USAH regulations, each team is REQUIRED to have an ADULT, supervising players in the team locker room at all times that players are present.
+9. In accordance with USAH regulations, each team is REQUIRED to have an ADULT, supervising players in the team locker room, at all times, that players are present.
 The Tournament will NOT provide this supervision.
 This will be the responsibility of each individual team.
+No food is allowed in locker rooms.
+Please make sure the rooms are clean before your team leaves the rink.

 11. There will be NO PHOTOGRAPHY (still or video) allowed from the benches, officials boxes, or penalty boxes.
 Spectators are free to take pictures from outside the boards at any time.

 12. All Squirt, Peewee and Bantam games will consist of 3 periods, each 12 minutes in length and will follow stop time rules.
-The 3rd period may be abbreviated so that no game will exceed the amount of time allowed.
-If abbreviated the 3rd period will be running time until the final two minutes, at which point, stoptime will resume.
 All Mite games will consist of two 22-minute running time halves.

-13. MERCY RULE: The maximum goal differential that will be recorded for tournament purposes is six (6).
-Meaning, if a team wins 10‐2, that game will be recorded with a final score of 8‐2, reflecting the six goal maximum differential.
-If a team is ahead by six (6) or more goals in the third period, a running clock willbe used.
-In the event that the goal differential is reduced to five (5) or fewer goals, the clock will return to stop time for the remainder of the game or for as long as the goal differential does not exceed five (5).
+13. TIME MANAGEMENT RULE: If a team is ahead by six (6) or more goals in the third period, a running clock will be used.
+In the event that the goal differential is reduced to five (5) or fewer goals, the clock will return to stop time for the remainder of the game, or for as long as the goal differential does not exceed five (5).
 The clock will stop if a penalty is called, and restart on the ensuing face off with a running clock.

-14. During Championship (or Playoff) games, the clock will follow stop time rules regardless of score or gametime.
-However, at the request of a coach or the Tournament Director, a championship or playoff gamemay be shortened by using a running clock.
+14. During Championship (or Playoff) games, the clock will follow stop time rules regardless of score or game time.

-18. There will be no overtime periods, except during Semi-final or Championship games
+17. There will be no overtime periods, except during Playoff or Championship games

-19. There will be no time outs granted, except during Semi-final or Championship games, where one (1) time out per team will be permitted.
+18. There will be no time outs granted, except during Playoff or Championship games, where one (1) time out per team will be permitted.

-23. In Divisions with six (6) teams, play will occur in round robin format, with each team playing 3 games.
-At the end of the round robin play, the top four (4) teams will advance to semifinal Semi-final games.
-The winners of each Semi-final game will advance to the Championship game for the Division.
+22. In Divisions with six (6) teams, play will occur in round robin format, with each team playing 3 games.
+At the end of the round robin play, the top four (4) teams will advance to semifinal Play In games.
+The winners of each Play In game will advance to the Championship game for the Division.

 24. TIE BEAKER: If multiple teams are tied for points after round robin plan, the tie will be broken per the “Official Tournament Tie Breaker Rules” published with this document.

-25. The team with the higher point total (ties broken by method above) will be the Home Team for Championship or Semi-final games.
+25. The team with the higher point total (ties broken by method above) will be the Home Team for Championship or Playoff games.

-26. Ties during Semi-final or Championship games will be broken as follows:
+26. Ties after regulation play during Playoff or Championship games will be broken as follows:

 a.
 A 5-Minute sudden death overtime period, with 4 skaters (4 on 4) and 1 goalkeeper will be played.